-The current study highlights the mediation of teachers in the discussion on CSAA as the key factor that could contribute to prevention and disclosure of CSAA.
-In the current study, we focused on two questions: (a) Do teachers’ reports on the level of CSAA mediation differ from pupils’ perception of CSAA mediation? (b) What predicts pupils’ perception of CSAA mediation?
-To do so, we conducted a study among pupils and their homeroom teacher.
-By doing so we were able to examine the perception of CSAA mediation of both the homeroom teacher and the pupil separately.
-We also examined what predicts pupils’ perception of CSAA mediation by teacher’s perceived susceptibility of CSAA, quality of teacher-pupil communication in general and specifically about CSAA, teacher’s support in general and specifically about CSAA, and acceptance or rejection (attachment) by teachers.
+The current study highlights the mediation of teachers in the discussion on CSAA as a key factor that could contribute to prevention and disclosure of CSAA.
+In this research, we focused on two questions: (a) Do teachers’ reports on the level of CSAA mediation differ from pupils’ perceptions of CSAA mediation? (b) What predicts pupils’ perceptions of CSAA mediation?
+To this end, we conducted a study involving two sample populations: 756 pupils and their homeroom teachers (66 in total).
+We were thus able to examine the perceptions of CSAA mediation from the perspectives of both pupils and teachers separately.
+We also examined which of the following factors predict pupils’ perceptions of CSAA mediation: teachers’ perceived susceptibility of CSAA, quality of teacher-pupil communication in general and specifically about CSAA, teachers’ support in general and specifically about CSAA, and acceptance or rejection (measure of attachment) exhibited by teachers.

-Unsurprisingly and in keeping with predictions teachers reported on significantly more mediation of CSAA (via all strategies) than pupils.
-In other words, teachers believe they discuss and mediate CSAA with their pupils, much more than their pupils perceive these conversations occur.
-However, when these conversations do occur, the quality of sexual-harassment-related support among pupils is higher.
-Also, surprisingly, and in contradiction with hypothesis, there was not significant difference in the mediation strategies used by teachers (restrictive, active positive or negative mediation) in predicting the perceived quality of sexual-harassment-related support among pupils.
-In other words, as long as teachers discuss CSAA related issues, regardless of the way they do so, these discussions have a positive effect on pupils.
-This finding corresponds with earlier studies indicating both active and restrictive mediation are found to be positively predictive of youths' online self-regulation and emotion regulation, and negatively predictive of impulsivity levels in a longitudinal study (Chen & Chng, 2016).
-This was also found in a study examining the mediation of teachers with regard to risks and opportunities of the media (Berger, 2020) – suggesting different mediation strategies do not compete with each other in teachers’ practice.
+Unsurprisingly, and in keeping with predictions, teachers reported significantly higher levels of CSAA mediation (via all strategies) than did pupils.
+In other words, teachers believe they mediate and discuss CSAA with their pupils much more than their pupils say they do.
+However, when these conversations do occur, the quality of sexual-harassment-related support perceived by pupils is higher.
+Also, surprisingly, and contrary to the hypothesis, there was not a significant difference between the mediation strategies used by teachers (restrictive, active positive or negative mediation) in their scores for predicting pupils’ perceived quality of sexual-harassment-related support.
+Thus, as long as teachers discuss CSAA-related issues, regardless of how they do so, these discussions have a positive effect on pupils.
+This finding corresponds with earlier studies that found both active and restrictive mediation to be positively predictive of online self-regulation and emotion regulation among children and young people, and negatively predictive of impulsivity levels in a longitudinal study (Chen & Chng, 2016).
+This was also shown in a study examining the mediation of teachers with regard to risks and opportunities presented by the media (Berger, 2020) – suggesting that different mediation strategies do not compete with each other in teachers’ practices.

-These findings correspond with previous studies indicating the importance and positive effects of the discussions between teachers and pupils on CSAA (REF).
-It is important to note that while these conversations are highly important, they are rarely initiated by pupils.
-Previous research shows that pupils do not approach their teachers with CSAA issues in part because they believe that their teachers tolerate such behavior (Doty et al., 2017) or because CSAA is a taboo (REF), It is also possible if teachers feel anxious about CSAA, they may convey nervousness to their young students and lack experience referring to child welfare authorities should the need arise (Scholes et al., 2012).
-Teacher’s own reports of better CSAA-related support were linked with more perceived active-negative mediation.
-In other words, when teachers describe the risks of CSAA they perceive themselves as being more supportive.
-Perhaps the taboo around sexuality, and the embarrassment teachers have around these issues, leads them to discuss CSAA by embedding it in laws and guidelines.
+These findings correspond with previous studies indicating the importance and positive effects of discussions between teachers and pupils on CSAA (REF).
+It is important to note that while these interactions are highly meaningful, they are rarely initiated by pupils.
+Previous research shows that pupils do not approach their teachers to talk about CSAA issues, in part because they believe that their teachers tolerate such behavior (Doty et al., 2017) or because CSAA is a taboo subject (REF).
+It is also possible that teachers who feel anxious about CSAA may convey a sense of nervousness to their young students as well as lack experience referring to child welfare authorities should the need arise (Scholes et al., 2012).
+Teachers’ own reports of better CSAA-related support were linked with more perceived active-negative mediation.
+That is, when teachers describe the risks of CSAA, they perceive themselves as being more supportive.
+Perhaps the taboo around sexuality, and the embarrassment teachers feel about these issues, leads them to discuss CSAA by placing it in the context of laws and guidelines rather than feelings.